pohly/enhancements/keps/sig-storage/1472-storage-capacity-tracking/README.md

 To simplify the implementation of external-provisioner, [topology support](https://kubernetes-csi.github.io/docs/topology.html) is expected from a CSI driver.
-A driver which does not really need topology support can add it simply by always returning the same static `NodeGetInfoResponse.AccessibleTopology`.

 ### Storage class parameters that never affect capacity